kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

-In this tutoral, we are going to use linear mixed models implemented in the lme4 R package to estimate the proportion of variance in a dataset that can be attributed to different experimental and biological factors.
-More concretely, we want to estimate which has larger effect on CD14 cell surface expression in human iPSC-derived macrophages - the date when the measurement was made or the cell line from which the cells originated?
+In this tutoral, we are going to use linear mixed model (aka hierarchical model) implemented in the lme4 R package to estimate the proportion of variance in a dataset that can be attributed to different experimental and biological factors.
+More concretely, we want to estimate which has larger effect on CD14 protein cell surface expression in human iPSC-derived macrophages - the date when the measurement was made or the cell line which the cells originated from?

 First, we need to load the packages that are used in the analysis.